 Computer Science Employers in Connecticut

 - iDevices Inc.: Headquartered in Avon, iDevices offers a variety of advanced tech products for household comfort.
-The company employs numerous designers, software engineers, and tech specialists to design their products, such as switches, wall outlets, lighting options, and adapters.
-The company also hires professionals to custom-build the cloud infrastructure for their mobile app that controls connected devices.
+The company employs designers, software engineers, and tech specialists to design their products, such as switches, wall outlets, lighting options, and adapters.
+The company also hires professionals to custom-build the cloud infrastructure for its mobile app, which controls connected devices.

-- CGI: CGI is a global business consulting company offering information technology (IT) services in application, infrastructure, IT outsourcing, business process, and system integration.
+- CGI: CGI, a global business consulting company, offers information technology (IT) services in application, infrastructure, IT outsourcing, business process, and system integration.
 With the goal of aiding in digital transformation, CGI employs engineers, designers, analysts, cyber security specialists, administrators, and developers in Bloomfield, Hartford, and Windsor.

 - ASML: Headquartered in Veldhoven, Netherlands, ASML develops high-tech metrology and software solutions for the semiconductor industry.
 With a research and manufacturing site in Wilton, ASML hires a variety of science and technology professionals, including software engineers, electrical engineers, and software designers to design, develop, and integrate lithography machines.